+Methodology.

+Students from under-represented minorities who focus in science, technology, engineering and mathematics (STEM) fields are the most likely candidates to be interested in connecting with many of the projects the Center is pursuing and may be interested in seeking a career associated with the HSE.

-Relevance to DHS: Professionally developing students from under-represented classifications conforms to DHS diversity goals.
+Professionally developing students from under-represented classifications conforms to DHS diversity goals.
 Integrating visiting interns with ADAC fellows provides synergy and networking opportunities for all students.
 Visiting students may then seek to apply for a fellowship with ADAC, or seek similar opportunities with other DHS S&T OUP Center of Excellence due to their ASIP experience.

-Research Method: Students from under-represented minorities who focus in science, technology, engineering and mathematics (STEM) fields are the most likely candidates to be interested in connecting with many of the projects the Center is pursuing and may be interested in seeking a career associated with the HSE.